Links on Android Authority may earn us a commission. Learn more.

 Garmin’s dual-camera entry tries to remain as compact as possible.
 It’s pocket-sized, yet still has two 180° lenses, with a 1440p front-facing camera and a 720p interior shooter.
 The interior camera is equipped with NightGlo technology that promises quality images when it’s dark.

 The Tandem does have a hefty price tag, but it might be worth it for features like GPS and voice control.
-Garmin also bundles a microSD card, unlike a lot of other vendors that make you pay separately.
+Garmin also bundles a microSD card, as with the standard Dash Cam.

-Some features are shared with the Garmin Mini 2, such as the Garmin Drive app and multi-cam recording sync.
-In fact, you could buy both and have them work together, getting as close as possible to whole-car surveillance.
+Some features are of course shared with other Garmin models, such as the Garmin Drive app and multi-cam recording sync.
+In fact, you could buy a Tandem and a Mini to enable whole-car surveillance.

 Vava Dual Dash Cam